Heim (village)

-Heim is a village in Heim municipality in Trøndelag county, Norway.
+Heim is a village in Heim Municipality in Trøndelag county, Norway.
 The village is located on the western shore of the Hemnfjorden, about 8 km east of the village of Hellandsjøen.
 Heim Church is located in the village.
-The village was the administrative centre of the old municipality of Heim that existed from 1911 until 1964.
+The village was the administrative centre of the old Heim Municipality that existed from 1911 until 1964 (different from the present-day municipality of Heim).